takeoutfm/takeout/README.md

 The TakeoutFM server, known as Takeout, indexes organized media files in S3 (or local) using MusicBrainz, Last.fm, Fanart.tv, and TMDB.
 Media is browsed using Takeout and securely streamed directly from S3 or local storage.
-Music, movies, podcasts, and radio are supported.
+Music, movies, TV shows, podcasts, and radio are supported.
 Takeout is built as a single binary that includes all server functionality including media syncing, streaming, REST APIs, and a builtin web UI.

 ## Features